Ronan SmartLab Robotics Team Is Named World Champs

-With SmartLab Learning, we integrate cutting-edge technology into every solution—including robotics.
+SmartLab integrates cutting-edge technology into every learning solution—including robotics.
 Robotics challenges often involve complex systems of mechanics, sensors, and computer programming; research skills; and artistic expression.
 It’s creative problem-solving at its best.

 Dean Kamen’s FIRST robotics competitions offer teams of all ages a chance to test their engineering skills and we often see successful robotics teams grow from our SmartLab HQ programs.